JBVer/Cube3D/README.md

 apt install libbsd-dev
 apt install clang
 ```
-- For more details / Windows users: https://github.com/ilkou/minilibx

 ## ⚙️ Usage
 This project is using the ``Minilibx`` using the Metal framework and therefore should work only on macOS 10.13+.<br>